UN: 14,000 Gaza Infants Face Acute Malnutrition Crisis

 Photo: Abdel Kareem Hana/AP/TT

-The request for the "around 100" trucks comes from the UN, which has received approval from Israel, reports AFP.
+The request for the "around 100" trucks comes from the UN, which has received the green light from Israel.

-We have requested and received approval to bring in more trucks today, many more than yesterday, says Jens Laerke, spokesperson for Ocha, to reporters in Geneva.
+We have requested and received approval to drive in more trucks today, many more than yesterday, says Jens Laerke, spokesperson for Ocha, to reporters in Geneva.

-A few trucks with aid shipments were allowed to cross the border late on Monday.
-However, they have not yet reached those in need, stated Tom Fletcher in an interview with BBC earlier on Tuesday.
+A few trucks were let over the border already on Monday.
+These have not yet reached those in need, stated Ocha chief Tom Fletcher in an interview with BBC earlier on Tuesday.

-The aid that is now being let in is the first to the Gaza Strip in 11 weeks, since Israel blocked all aid imports at the beginning of March, citing its desire to put further pressure on the terrorist-stamped Hamas.
-Prior to the outbreak of war in the autumn of 2023, several hundred trucks with humanitarian aid crossed the border daily.
+The emergency aid now being let in is the first to the Gaza Strip in eleven weeks, since Israel blocked all imports of aid, citing that they want to put further pressure on the terrorist-stamped Hamas.
+Before the outbreak of war in the autumn of 2023, several hundred trucks with humanitarian aid crossed the border daily.

 Tom Fletcher now hopes for a significant increase.